nathan-v/smc_ipmi/README.md

 ### ipmitool solution
 This solution is significantly faster but only collects total system power in watts instead of detailed per-PSU metrics.
 Also dropped support for temperature unit selection as the IMPI direct calls provide only C.

+On my monitoring VM (4 cores of Xeon CPU E5-2689 under ESXi 8) this solution reduced the metrics collection time from 5.5s to 0.5s and dropped CPU utilization (remotely monitoring 4 systems over IPMI) from 25% to 1%.

 `/etc/telegraf/telegraf.conf`
 ```
 [[inputs.exec]]